-The application is installed in the ON1 Photo RAW 2019 directory in the ON1 directory in the Program Files directory.
+The application is installed in the ON1 Photo RAW 2020 folder in the \Program Files\ON1\ directory.

-All plug-in files for supported host applications (such as Adobe Photoshop, Lightroom, Photoshop Elements) found during the installation process will be installed automatically.
-You will see a summary of installed plug-ins at the end of installation.
+All plug-in files for supported host applications (such as Adobe Photoshop, Lightroom, Photoshop Elements) found during the installation process will be installed automatically; a summary of installed plug-ins will be displayed at the end of installation.